 Rob was peeved at that point, but not too concerned.
 It was obviously some kind of prank.
 Teenage kids having a laugh.
-He turned off the phone and pressed the caller ID button.
-The tiny receiver screen read in black digital box letters, “Unlisted”.
+He pressed some buttons on the phone screen and found, “Unlisted”.
 Of course.

 That day Rob did his laundry, answered some e-mails, then called his Mom and his daughter.
 Since it was sunny out, Rob went for a walk to the neighborhood convenience store and bought some soda he then delivered to his next door neighbor, Paul, an elderly gentleman confined to a wheelchair.
 Rob made himself a peanut butter sandwich around 2pm, then walked to the library to read Architecture Weekly (which he couldn’t afford to subscribe to).
 Around 5:00, he walked to Wendy’s, ordered his usual, flirted with his favorite waitress, ate his baked potato (with extra bacon) and went home.

 It was only as Rob was falling asleep that he remembered the female voice telling him he was the son of God, and he chuckled a little as he drifted off.